Durvalumab plus Gemcitabine and Cisplatin in Advanced Biliary Tract Cancer (TOPAZ-1)

 Source: View publication →

-The addition of durvalumab to first-line gemcitabine and cisplatin chemotherapy significantly improves overall survival and progression-free survival in patients with unresectable or metastatic biliary tract cancer.
+The phase 3 TOPAZ-1 trial demonstrated that adding the PD-L1 inhibitor durvalumab to standard gemcitabine and cisplatin significantly improves overall survival in previously untreated patients with advanced biliary tract cancer.

 Key Findings